OpenHumans/oh-data-source-template/README.md

 source activity for Open Humans.
 It takes care of some common tasks, and is also a demo for any project interested in using Open Humans APIs.

+### What does it do?

+When fully set up (i.e. running and connected to Open Humans as a project), this app can be used to do the following:

+* An Open Humans member authorizes the app via OAuth2
+* The app uploads a "lorem ipsum" text file to the member's Open Humans account

+### Why is this helpful?

+If you're interested in adding your own data source, this app is a functioning set of code to start from that accomplishes common tasks you'll face,
+including:

+* OAuth2 connection to Open Humans
+* Using the APIs to upload data to Open Humans
+* Using celery to asynchronously perform tasks

+(This last item, asynchronous processing, is useful because many data sources will take time to complete, e.g. a data source that must query a third party API to retrieve and assemble a data set.)

 ### Why Django instead of Flask?

 Because small projects sometimes grow.